 - add lightly cooked snow peas or broccoli

-- if you want a heartier meal, put in some cooked chicken
+- if you want a heartier meal, add in some cooked chicken

-- add 1 T tahini or peanut butter to the sauce (use the peanut butter to make a peanut butter and cucumber sandwich — yes, really)
+- use the peanut butter and cucumber to make a peanut butter and cucumber sandwich — yes, really)